akercheval/si/README.md

 can't understand compiler messages
 * Command line translations (i.e. having `qt` for quitar do the same thing as `rm`
+* A web app for Sí demonstration without the download
 * Debugging, of which I'm sure plenty is needed

 Any help at all with anything is more than welcome, so go ahead and fork and